austinhuang0131/austinhuang0131.github.io/advertising.md

 * [/r/MakeDiscordFriends](https://www.reddit.com/r/MakeDiscordFriends/) (329 subs)

 ## Free guilds for your Discord bot!
 Sorted by list size as of August 19, 2018.
-All bot listings require verification process for each bots.
+Most bot listings require verification process for each bots.

 **New!** [BotBlock](https://botblock.org/) provides an API that can let you post server count in multiple listing in 1 request!